-Sustainable investment Does t this financial product have a sustainable inv vestmen t objective? means an investment in an economic activity that contributes to an •• ☐ Yes •• ⊠ No environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.
-It will make a minimum of sustainable investments with an environmental objective:% in economic activities that qualify as environmentally sustainable under the EU Taxonomy It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of% of sustainable investments with an environmental objective in economic activities that qualify as environmentally sustainable under the EU The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852 establishing a list of environmentally sustainable economic activities .
-That Regulation does not lay in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective down a list of socially sustainable economic activities.
+I Environmental and/or social cha racte nsucs Sustainable investment means an investment in an Does t his financial product have a sustainable inv restmen t objective? economic activity that contributes to an •• □ Yes $\bullet \bullet$ ⊠ No environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.
+It will make a minimum of sustainable investments with an environmental objective:% in economic activities that qualify as environmentally sustainable under the EU Taxonomy It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of% of sustainable investments % with an environmental objective in economic activities that qualify as The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852 establishing a list of environmentally sustainable economic activities .
+That in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy evironmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy Regulation does not lay □ with a social objective down a list of socially sustainable economic activities.
 Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.
 It will make a minimum of sustainable investments with a social objective: [insert %] It promotes E/S characteristics, but will not make any sustainable investments indicators measure how the environmental or social characteristics promoted by the financial product are attained.
 The environmental and/or social characteristics promoted by this Sub-Fund are economic activities in one or more of the following areas of opportunity: